-If the portfile specifies dependencies, vcpkg downloads and installs those also.
-After downloading, vcpkg builds the library by using whatever build system the library uses.
+When the portfile specifies dependencies, vcpkg downloads and installs them too.
+After downloading, vcpkg builds the library by using the same build system the library uses.
 CMake and (on Windows) MSBuild projects are preferred, but MAKE is supported along with any other build system.
-If vcpkg cannot find the specified build system on the local machine, it downloads and installs it.
+If vcpkg can't find the specified build system on the local machine, it downloads and installs it.

 > vcpkg install boost:x86-windows The following packages will be built and installed: boost:x86-windows * bzip2:x86-windows * zlib:x86-windows Additional packages (*) will be installed to complete this operation.